ansible/ansible-creator/README.md

 ## Licensing

-GNU General Public License v3.0 or later.
+ansible-creator is released under the Apache License version 2.

-See [LICENSE](https://www.gnu.org/licenses/gpl-3.0.txt) to see the full text.
+See the [LICENSE](https://github.com/ansible/ansible-creator/blob/main/LICENSE) file for more details.